-8.19 For existing nuclear installations for which a fault displacement hazard analysis was performed in accordance with paras.
-7.13-7.19, the surface fault displacement associated with each capable fault that can produce surface faulting in the site area should be determined from the values of surface fault displacement hazards.
+8.19.
+For existing nuclear installations for which a fault displacement hazard analysis was performed in accordance with paras 7.127.127.13-7.187.187.19, the surface fault displacement associated with each capable fault that can produce surface faulting in the site area should be determined from the values of surface fault displacement hazards.
 These values should correspond to the acceptable value of the annual frequencies of exceedance specified in accordance with the safety requirements established in SSR-1 [1], and as specified in the project plan.
-The empirical fault displacement models have a larger uncertainty than vibratory ground motion models due to there being less data available and this should be taken into consideration.
+Empirical fault displacement models have a larger uncertainty than vibratory ground motion models due to there being fewer data available and this should be taken into consideration accordingly.